hyperlane-xyz/hips/HIP-1.md

 }

 interface IInterchainSecurityModule {
-    // Used by relayers to determine which off-chain data to inject, and
+    // Used by relayers to determine which off-chain metadata to inject, and
     // how to format it.
     // The first byte must contain the module "type", which informs the relayer
-    // how to interpret the remaining bytes. function moduleData() external view returns (bytes memory);
+    // how to interpret the remaining bytes. function moduleMetadata() external view returns (bytes memory);

     // Called by the Inbox to determine whether the provided root
     // is valid to verify proofs against. function accept(
         bytes32 _root,
         bytes calldata _message,
-        bytes calldata _data
+        bytes calldata _metadata
     ) external returns (bool);
 }